sriramab/gamamanual/Content/Tutorials/Tutorials/PredatorPrey/PredatorPrey_step3.md

    }
 }
 ```
-<a href='Hidden comment:
-Actions should not be introduced here.
-Maybe in step 5
-'></a>

 Note that an action is a capability available to the agents of a species (what they can do).
 It is a block of statements that can be used and reused whenever needed.
 Some actions, called primitives, are directly coded in Java: for instance, the **die** action defined for all the agents.
   * An action can accept arguments.
 For instance, write takes an argument called message.